bde91/PiModules/UPS-PIco-Installation.md

     sudo apt-get install git python-dev python-serial python-smbus python-jinja2 python-xmltodict python-psutil python-pip

+If python-xmltodict is not found, then run the following install as well:

+    sudo pip install xmltodict

 Next, clone the Raspberry Pi daemons and email broadcasting system from the GitHub using the following command:

     sudo git clone https://github.com/modmypi/PiModules.git